cogdog/truwriter/README.md

 The TRU Collector is a child theme based on [the free and elegant Radcliffe theme by Anders Noren](https://wordpress.org/themes/radcliffe).
 Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Radcliffe`.

-If you are wise enough to use [Reclaim Hosting](http://reclaimhosting.com/) you will find (soon) a one click cpanel installer for a fully built out site.
+If you are wise enough to use [Reclaim Hosting](http://reclaimhosting.com/) you will find (soon) a one click cpanel installer for a fully built out site like the demo one.

 ### Installing TRU Writer from Scratch